-The ultimate embedded system would ideally be implemented in terms of one chip (a SoC, system on chip) which would easily fit within the QR's limited payload budget.
-Instead our prototype ES will be implemented on an FPGA board of half a credit card size, which provides a versatile experimentation platform for embedded system development.
+The ultimate embedded system would ideally be implemented in terms of one chip (a SoC, system on chip) which would easily fit within a drone's limited payload budget.
+Instead our prototype ES will be implemented on a custom flight controller board (PCB) holding various chips (processor, sensors, etc.), which provides a versatile experimentation platform for embedded system development.
 The system setup is shown in Figure 1.
-The FPGA is connected via a so-called QR link to a small sensor/actuator electronics interface board (IFB) that interfaces the FPGA board with the QR's actuators and sensors2.
-The ES receives its commands via a so-called PC link from a so-called ground station, which comprises a Linux PC and a joystick.
-The PC link can be operated in (1) wireless, and (2) tethered mode.
+The ES receives its commands via a so-called PC link from a so-called ground station, which comprises a PC (laptop) and a joystick.
+The PC link can be operated in (1) tethered, and (2) wireless mode.
 Although wireless mode is the ultimate project goal, tethered flight will be most extensively used.
-In this mode the QR is connected to the ground system through wires.
-Apart from much higher communication bandwidth, this also allows for longer testing, since QR batteries are usually depleted within less than 10 minutes and rechanging them takes hours.
-More information on the QR, including operating instructions is found at the In4073 Resource website [8] (in particular, the QR Operations Manual).
+In this mode the drone is connected to the ground system through a USB cable providing low-latency and high-bandwidth communication.
+The motors are powered by a LiPo battery carried by the drone, whose charging state needs to be checked at all times as operating these batteries at a too low voltage ruins them instantly.
+Charging the batteries takes about an hour, and provides for 15 minutes or more of continuous flight.
+More information on the Quadrupel drone can be found at the In4073 Resource webpage [2] (in particular, the Operations Manual).